atbcb/ICTTestingBaseline/docs/10Forms.md

     3.  state (abbreviations in an address)
     4.  password
 2. Review error notifications provided.
-3. Check that additional guidance (e.g., suggestion for corrected input) is provided on how to correct errors for form fields that would not jeopardize the security or purpose of the content.
+3. Check that additional guidance (e.g., suggestion for corrected input, guidance on how to correct the user's input) is provided on how to correct errors for form fields that would not jeopardize the security or purpose of the content.

 ### Test Results
 If any of the above checks fail, then SC 3.3.3 and Baseline Requirement 10 fail.